Locomotive BASIC

-Locomotive Basic is a proprietary dialect of the BASIC programming language written by Locomotive Software on the Amstrad CPC (where it was built-in on ROM) and the later Locomotive BASIC-2 as a GEM application on the Amstrad PC1512 and 1640.
-It was the main descendant of Mallard BASIC, the interpreter for CP/M supplied with the Amstrad PCW.
+Locomotive Basic is a proprietary dialect of the BASIC programming language written by Locomotive Software.

+It was modified (many custom features to support the platform) for use on the Amstrad CPC as "Amstrad BASIC" (where it was built-in on ROM).

+Later Locomotive BASIC-2 was produced for the IBM PC compatibles platform as a GEM application on the Amstrad PC1512 and 1640 and was a descendant of Mallard BASIC, the interpreter for CP/M supplied with the Amstrad PCW.

-There are two versions of Locomotive BASIC: 1.0 which only came with the CPC model 464, and 1.1 which shipped with all other versions.
-BASIC 1.1 was also shipped with the Amstrad CPC Plus series machines, as part of the included game cartridge.
+There are two published versions of Amstrad BASIC; 1.0 which only came with the CPC464 (and had a buggy DEC$ function), and 1.1 which corrected this and shipped with all other CPCs.
+BASIC 1.1 was also included in the Amstrad CPC Plus series machines, as part of the included game cartridge.

 Development

 Development was based on existing work recently undertaken writing Mallard BASIC for Acorn Computers Z80 addon for the BBC Micro.
 It is reported to have taken around 12 weeks to enhance the existing code, and was "very influenced" by BBC BASIC, though adding additional functions to do things that would have required assembly language on the BBC.